You say something, but no-one takes a blind bit of notice.

 OK, unless you write sponsored posts, sell an eBook or offer some kind of training programme, these relationships aren’t going to lead to any direct business.
 After all, most of these people are selling much the same services as you.

-But these are the people who are most likely to Tweet, +1, Like or social bookmark your posts.
+But these are the people who are most likely to share your posts.

 They are the all-important advocates for your content.
 And where they go, prospective clients will eventually find their way too.